Overview: With its super efficient Class-BD circuit

 vehicle to the rear amplifier location.
 The RCA output jacks are nickel-plated

 to resist signal degradation caused by corrosion.

-for connecting an optional remote PEQ control (item number 575ROCKPEQ).
+connecting an optional remote PEQ control (item number 575ROCKPEQ).
 If you use